Effective Whitney Stratification of Real Algebraic Varieties: Introduction

 \section{Introduction}

-There is a strange dichotomy encountered in the computational study of algebraic varieties and their defining ideals whenever one transitions between real and complex coefficients.
-The fundamental workhorse for real varieties is the {\em cylindrical algebraic decomposition} algorithm \cite{arnon1984cylindrical,brown2007complexity,caviness2012quantifier,england2016experience,wilson2012speeding}, which (in the worst case) has a doubly exponential time complexity in the number of variables.
-Similarly, computations with complex varieties rely heavily on {\em Gr\"obner basis} algorithms \cite{CLO,faugere1999new,moller1984upper}, which once again have a doubly exponential worst case time complexity.
-What sets the two scenarios apart is the fact that Gr\"obner basis computation is much more straightforward to implement, and moreover, it tends to be far more tractable in practice than the worst-case complexity might suggest.
-Thus, although basic algorithms for both real and complex varieties rely on doubly exponential techniques, there have been numerous advances in the computational study of complex varieties which remain elusive for real varieties.

-Nevertheless, real varieties arise more naturally in applications than their complex counterparts.
-Of special interest to us here is the {\em real root classification} problem, which seeks to describe how the number of real roots of a parametric polynomial system varies as a function of the parameters.
-This problem plays an important role in several applied contexts, such as: chemical reaction networks \cite{dickenstein2019multistationarity,feliu2019multistationarity}, medical imaging \cite{bonnard2016determinantal}, computer vision \cite{faugere2008classification}, kinematics and robotics \cite{corvez2004using,gutnik2017symbolic}, ordinary differential equations \cite{chen2011semi}, and quadrature domains \cite{ameur2021uniqueness}.
-However, the geometry of a real variety is not readily revealed by its defining polynomials; for instance, every real variety is the vanishing locus of a single polynomial, whereas the minimal number of defining polynomials forms an important (and non-trivial) invariant for complex varieties.
+Real varieties arise more naturally in applications than their complex counterparts.
+Unfortunately, the geometry of a real variety is not readily revealed by its defining polynomials: for instance, every real variety is the vanishing locus of a single polynomial, whereas the minimal number of defining polynomials forms an important (and non-trivial) invariant for complex varieties.
 As such, one often seeks methods to subdivide a given variety into simpler regions which fit together coherently.
-And indeed, cylindrical algebraic decomposition provides precisely such a subdivision into contractible cells.
+And indeed, cylindrical algebraic decomposition \cite{arnon1984cylindrical,brown2007complexity,caviness2012quantifier,england2016experience,wilson2012speeding} provides precisely such a subdivision into contractible cells.
 One of our goals in this work is to outline what we view as a key step in an alternative framework for studying broad classes of applied and computational problems in real algebraic geometry.